 The external renewable blue water inflows can be defined as the external inflow to the "Arab Region" from countries outside the region (this mainly represent flows for the rivers: Nile, Tigris, Euphrates, and Senegal and other groundwater inflows).
 It could also be defined as the total external renewable blue water inflows to each of the "Arab Countries", which includes intra-country double-counting.
-Figure 21 shows the renewable water resources in the Arab region including the external renewable blue water resources inflow to the "Arab Countries", while Figure 22 shows the renewable water resources including the external renewable blue water resources represents 23% of the renewable water resources.
+Figure 21 shows the renewable water resources in the Arab region including the external renewable blue water resources inflow to the "Arab Countries", while Figure 22 shows the renewable water resources including the external renewable blue water resources inflow to the "Arab Region" including blue and green water.
+The external renewable blue water resources represents 23% of the renewable water resources.
 Figure 23 shows the external/internal renewable blue water resources.
 It can be depicted that the external flows to the "Arab Region" represents about 64% of the total renewable blue water resources.
+Table 1 and Table 2 in the Annex provide further details on the net external renewable blue water resources and the external renewable blue water resources to the region for the long term average data and the 2015 country reporting data respectively.